 8 Ways the Military Spouse Employment Act Can Benefit You

-New legislation has recently been passed to help improve employment and childcare options for military spouses and families.
+Legislation was passed to help improve employment and childcare options for military spouses and families.
 The legislation is called the Military Spouse Employment Act.

 If you’re a military spouse, your spouse’s career moves have probably affected your career.
 Good jobs can be hard to find and keep for military spouses who move frequently.
 Childcare needs further complicate the job search.
 Spouse employment issues can even cause service members to reconsider their military career path.